danner26/danner26/README.md

 - 💼 I'm currently working at: Noblis, contracting with The Federal Aviation Administration (FAA)
 - 👨‍🎓 I have a MS in Data Science & Strategic Analysis, along with my BS in CompSci & Info Systems (concentrated in CompSci)
-- 📜 Recently I because an [F5 Certified Administrator](https://education.f5.com/hc/en-us/articles/4403998031643-Application-Delivery-Fundamentals-101-) (F5-CA - Check my [LinkedIn](https://www.linkedin.com/in/danner26/details/certifications/) for more)
+- 📜 Recently I became an [F5 Certified Administrator](https://education.f5.com/hc/en-us/articles/4403998031643-Application-Delivery-Fundamentals-101-) (F5-CA - Check my [LinkedIn](https://www.linkedin.com/in/danner26/details/certifications/) for more)
 - 🌱 I’m currently learning: Fedora/RedHat CoreOS (Butane, Ignition and Layering)
 - 🏗️ Maintainer for the [NetBox Community](https://github.com/netbox-community)
 - 🤝🏼 I’m looking to collaborate on: Python & Ansible, NetBox